laiquet/idtrackerai-enhanced/docs/source/user_guide/segmentation_app.rst

 Segmentation app
 ****************

-idtracker.ai has a graphical application to help you define the correct parameters to track your videos.
+idtracker.ai provides a graphical application to help you set the correct parameters for your videos before tracking.
+The key task here is to achieve a good *video segmentation*: every animal must appear as exactly one blob, with no spurious detections from reflections, shadows, or other objects.

 .. figure:: ../_static/screenshots/segmentation_app_dark.png